MIXALIME: MIXture models for ALlelic IMbalance Estimation in high-throughput sequencing data: Introduction

 The model assumption holds for the case when there is \underline{no} allele-specificity (AS), and we expect AS SNVs to deviate from this model, which can be tested with the simple two-tailed binomial test \citep{binomtest}.
 This reasoning sometimes suffices and is employed by existing methods such as \textbf{AlleleSeq} \citep{alleleseq}.
 A more robust approach is to assume that $p$ is not a fixed known value, but a $\mathpzc{Beta}(\alpha, \beta)$ r.v., where $\alpha, \beta$ are parameters to be estimated.
 Parameter $p$ can be marginalized out by integration and then For instance, this approach is followed by \textbf{StratAS} \citep{stratas} with parameters estimated locally in continuous genomic regions with copy numbers known from external annotation.

 One alternative approach is to assume that $y$ is distributed as a negative binomial random variable conditioned on the $x$ and vice-versa \citep{nb_pioneers}: There are numerous ways to motivate the choice of NB as a read counts distribution: \begin{enumerate} \item Non-rigorously, we know that there were at least $r = y$ failures among a total of $n=x+y$ read ''attempts''.
-This corresponds to the way NB is usually introduced intuitively; \item Read counts $y$ can be thought of as a Poisson random variable whose expectation itself is a Gamma random variable:

-This Poisson-Gamma mixture marginalizes to a negative binomial distribution. \item Let's revisit the binomial distribution once more.
+This corresponds to the way NB is usually introduced intuitively.
+Of note, this interpretation is not formally correct, as the standard definition of the Negative Binomial assumes the trials are performed until a predefined number of failures is met.
+In turn, it would mean that the order of appear for reads supporting different alleles could affect the total variant coverage; \item Let's revisit the binomial distribution once more.
 The probability of observing $y$ given a total number of reads $n = x + y$ is $\binom{n}{y}p^y (1-p)^{n - y} = \binom{x + y}{y}p^y (1-p)^{x}$.
 After the substitution of $n = x +y$ this equation, however, is no longer a viable probability mass function (PMF) for a varying $x$: note that what was the $n$ parameter increases together with $x$, and, consequently, the value of the equation is non-zero for all $x \in \mathbbm{Z}_{+}$, whereas for the binomial random variable the support is bounded at the fixed value $n$.
 The valid PMF is easily obtained by estimating the normalizing constant: $c = \sum_{i=0}^\infty \binom{x + y}{y} p^y (1-p)^x = \frac{1}{1-p}$ and then:

 That's very similar to the negative binomial PMF, albeit with a tiny difference -- the $r = x$ parameter is shifted by 1.
-This is actually reasonable as a read count on an allele is never below $1$. \end{enumerate}
+This is actually reasonable as a read count on an allele is never below $1$. \item A better formal substantiation for the Negative Binomial model in allelic read counting is provided in Appendix~\ref{app:nb_origins}.
+Briefly, it arises from the assumption that the coverage $n$ is $\mathpzc{NB}$-distributed and the number of reads conditioned on the coverage is a binomial random variable. \end{enumerate}

 However, the naive binomial approach doesn't account for neither the problem of reference mapping bias nor the possible presence of CNVs.
 The less naive beta-binomial and negative-binomial approaches does so only indirectly by increasing the dispersion of the null distribution.
 Next, we describe a family of alternative approaches that tackle: \begin{itemize} \item reference mapping bias; \item CNVs and/or aneuploidy; \item other non-attributed e.g. experiment-specific sources of noise and variation in the underlying data. \end{itemize}